CoolZap1997/KubernetesConfigurations/README.md

-# KubernetesConfigurations
-Just Practice configuration files
+This is the collection of all kubernetes configuration files you have implemented